 These awards recognize career excellence in research, teaching, service, or any combination of these.
 Award winners will be invited to attend the annual CS-Can|Info-Can Awards Banquet to receive their awards and will be invited to give a talk as part of the CS-Can|Info-Can Podium Webinar Series.

-Nominations are welcome starting on September 1 and are due January 17.
+Nominations are welcome starting on September 1 and are due on December 1.